sheyll/gilded-rose-haskell/README.md

 # Haskell port of the Gilded-Rose Kata

 This is a Haskell port of the *Gilded-Rose-Kata*.
-For more information refer to: https://github.com/emilybache/GildedRose-Refactoring-Kata.
+For more information visit https://github.com/emilybache/GildedRose-Refactoring-Kata.

-Run `./install_deps.sh` initially, then `./test.sh` to execute the tests after information.
+## Building and Running

 Run `./install_deps.sh` initially, then `./test.sh` to execute the tests after each refactoring.